 Each of the OPTIONAL email addresses contained in emailAddress attributes of the sDN or SaNs of type rfc822Name MUST be a valid RFC 822 formatted email address [RFC822] that is under the control of the Subject or Subscriber.

-SaNs of type dNSName MUST be FQDNs or wildcard domains under second-level Internet domain names, e.g. .edupki.org.
+SaNs of type dNSName MUST be FQDNs, or wildcard domains under second- or higher level Internet domain names, e.g. .example.org or .sub.example.org etc..

 SaNs of type iPAddress MUST be valid IP addresses.

 In particular